beeNotice/tkg-terraforming-vsphere/README.md

 ## Prerequisites

-### Download components

-Download TKG bits to your workstation.
-The following components are required:

-- Tanzu CLI for Linux: includes the `tanzu` CLI used to operate TKG and workload clusters from the jumpbox VM
-- OS node OVA: used for TKG nodes (based on Photon OS and Ubuntu)
-- [Ubuntu server cloud image OVA](https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.ova): used for the jumpbox VM

-Make sure to copy the Tanzu CLI archive (`tanzu-cli-bundle-*.tar`) to this repository.

 ### Prepare vSphere infrastructure

 First, make sure DHCP is enabled: this service is required for all TKG nodes.